rowhitswami/Indian-Paper-Currency-Classification/README.md

 ## To Do
 1. Convert the app to run without any internet connection, i.e. __PWA__.
-2. Add a better vizualization chart to display the predictions.
+2. Add a better vizualization chart to display the classification.

 ## Bug / Feature Request
-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/rowhitswami/Indian-Currency-Prediction/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/rowhitswami/Indian-Paper-Currency-Classification/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/rowhitswami/Indian-Currency-Prediction/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/rowhitswami/Indian-Paper-Currency-Classification/issues/new).
 Please include sample queries and their corresponding results.

 ## Technologies Used